2D vs 3D Medical Animation: Which is right for your project?

 2D medical animation creates movement on a flat plane using illustrated graphics, similar to traditional animation.
 Elements move across the screen with depth suggested through techniques like layering, shadows, and perspective, but objects themselves remain two-dimensional.

-When to Choose 3D Medical Animation
+When to choose 3D Medical Animation

-Best For:
+Best for:

-• Anatomical accuracy – When spatial relationships and realistic tissue structure matter
+• Anatomical accuracy – when spatial relationships and realistic tissue structure matter

-• KOL and congress presentations – High-impact visuals for scientific audiences
+• KOL and congress presentations – high-impact visuals for scientific audiences

 Advantages:

-• Photorealistic visualization of biological structures
+• Photorealistic visualisation of biological structures

 • Ability to show complex spatial relationships accurately